ceramicstudio/idx-docs/docs/learn/glossary.md

     ```
     did:3:bafy124123123123123123123123123123
     ```

 ### **CAIP-10 Account ID**

 [CAIP-10 Account IDs](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md) is a blockchain agnostic way to describe an account on any blockchain.
 This may be an externally owned key-pair account, or a smart contract account.
-IDX uses CAIP-10s as a way to lookup the DID of a user using a `caip10-link` doctype in Ceramic.
+IDX uses CAIP-10s as a way to lookup the DID of a user using a `caip10-link` streamType in Ceramic.
 Learn more in the [Ceramic documentation](https://developers.ceramic.network).

 === "Example CAIP-10 Account IDs"